myarotskaya/architecture-center/docs/data/technology-choices/data-storage.md

 For data ingestion, choose the appropriate system for your needs by answering these questions:

 - Do you need managed, high speed, cloud-based storage for any type of text or binary data?
-    - If yes, then select one of the file storage options.
+If yes, then select one of the file storage options.

 - Do you need file storage that is optimized for parallel analytics workloads and high throughput/IOPS?
-    - If yes, then narrow your file storage options to those that are tuned to analytics workload performance.
+If yes, then narrow your file storage options to those that are tuned to analytics workload performance.

-- Do you need to store your unstructured or semi-structured data in a schemaless database that provides high-speed read access and consistency to your data?
-    - If so, select one of the NoSQL options.
-Compare options for indexing, available database models, and regional availability.
-Depending on the type of data you need to store and how you want to work with it, the selection of primary database models may be the biggest determining factor.
+- Do you need to store unstructured or semi-structured data in a schemaless database?
+If so, select one of the non-relational options.
+Compare options for indexing and database models.
+Depending on the type of data you need to store, the primary database models may be the largest factor.

 - Can you use the service in your region?
 Check the regional availability for each Azure service.
 See [Products available by region](https://azure.microsoft.com/regions/services/).